rahulg/wayang/README.md

 ## Static Mode

 In static mode, mock-config JSON is read from the file pointed to by `db_addr` in the configuration JSON.
+Once `wayang` is running, configuration changes can be made by performing requests to the `/http_prefix/__config__` endpoint.

+To get a full dump of the current config, perform a `GET` request.

+To replace the entire configuration, perform a `PUT` request with the new config JSON in the body.

+To add endpoints, or change the behaviour of existing endpoints, perform a `PATCH` request with the new and modified keys JSON in the body.

-To re-load the mock-config without restarting the app, do a `GET` request to `https://hostname/http_prefix/__update__`.
-This call may take a while if your JSON is large.
+To clear the configuration, perform a `DELETE` request.

+These calls may take a while if your JSON is large.

 ## Pseudo-SaaS Mode